taabishhh/flutter_firebase_authentication/README.md

 # flutter_firebase_authentication

-A Flutter based application for user login and registration with email and Google Sign-In using Firebase.
+A Flutter-based application for user login and registration with email and Google Sign-In using Firebase.

 ## <pre>   Registration                          Login</pre>